QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Reachable Area Prediction

 \subsection{Evaluation}

-Fig. \ref{fig:PredicionExample} visualizes the prediction process among multiple obstacles.
-We set $n_p$ as a minimum degree 3 and test 1000 times for different scenarios $(N_{samp}, N_{o})$ $=(500,2),(500,4),(2000,2),(2000,4)$.
-The prediction module is computed on a laptop with Intel i7 CPU, with a single thread implementation, and execution time is summarized in Table. \ref{tab:prediction_time}.
-During the entire test, $\textbf{p}(t)\in \mathcal{R}_{\textbf{p}}(t)$, $\forall t\in[0,T]$ was satisfied with a empirical probability 0.988.
+We measure the computation time of prediction in obstacle environments.
+We set $n_p$ as 3 and test 1000 times for different scenarios $(N_{samp}, N_{o})=$ (500,2), (500,4), (2000,2), (2000,4).
+The prediction module is computed on a laptop with an Intel i7 CPU, with a single thread implementation, and execution time is summarized in Table \ref{tab:prediction_time}.
+As $N_{samp}$ and $N_{o}$ increase, the time needed for calculating primitives and collision checks increases.
+However, environments where obstacles are densely located around moving objects, as shown in Fig. \ref{subfig5:collision_check}, may result in a small $\mathcal{P}_{s}$.
+Accordingly, the time to compute a reachable area decreases as the number of close obstacles increases.
+On the other hand, if the object moves while staying far from the obstacles, the computation time for the reachable area increases as the number of obstacles grows.

+Also, we test the accuracy of the presented prediction methods.
+For evaluation, discretized models of (\ref{eq:dynamics_object}) with power spectral density of white noise $Q=$ 0.1, 0.5, 1.0 $[\text{m}^{2}/\text{s}^{3}]$ are considered.
+We confirm whether $\mathcal{B}(\textbf{p}(t),r_{p0})\subset \mathcal{R}_{\textbf{p}}(t)$ is satisfied in obstacle-free situations while progressively increasing the $N_{samp}$.
+For each $N_{samp}$, the tests are executed 10000 times, and the acquired accuracy is shown in Fig. \ref{fig:Prediction_Accuracy}.
+Contrary to the assumption (\textit{AP2}) that a moving object follows a smooth trajectory, the discretized model used for evaluation can exhibit jerky movements.
+This indicates that our prediction approach is capable of handling non-ideal target motions when a sufficient number of samples $N_{samp}$ is used.
+As $N_{samp}$ increases, the accuracy improves, as shown in Fig. \ref{fig:Prediction_Accuracy}, but the computation time also increases, as presented in Table \ref{tab:prediction_time}.
+Therefore, $N_{samp}$ should be determined according to the computation resources for a balance between accuracy and running time.
+In this paper, we set $N_{samp}$ as 2000.
+With this setting, $\mathcal{B}(\textbf{p}(t),r_{p0})\subset \mathcal{R}_{\textbf{p}}(t)$, $\forall t\in (0,T]$ was satisfied 98.8\% empirically in the simulations in Section \ref{subsec:simulations}.